10 Best Wineries in Marlborough© MarlboroughNZ

 9. Wairau River Wines

-With wines exclusively sourced from the Rose family estate, Wairua River Wines is 100% Marlborough.
+With wines exclusively sourced from the Rose family estate, Wairau River Wines is 100% Marlborough.
 Sit in the sun on the lawns or under the verandah as you sample the lunch menu during summer, or cosy up by the fire in winter.

-Location: 11 Rapaura Road
+Location: 11 Rapaura Road, Blenheim, Marlborough, South Island

-Author
+About The Author

 Laura S.